List of VeggieTales characters: Madame Blueberry

-Madame Blueberry (introduced 1998) is a French blueberry with a thick French accent who first appeared as the titular character in "Madame Blueberry."
-Her name and the theme of this video are both allusions to the tale of Madame Bovary, and as such, Madame Blueberry was cast early on as a vain character.
-As such, her physical appearance is somewhat extravagant, often wearing fancy hats, wigs, pearls, and heavy makeup.
+Madame Blueberry (introduced 1998) is a French blueberry with a French accent.
+She first appeared as the titular character in "Madame Blueberry", where her name and the theme of the episode are both allusions to the tale of Madame Bovary.
+As such, Madame Blueberry was cast early on as a vain character who struggles to be thankful.
+She usually wears fancy clothes and accessories, such as brown or yellow wigs, pearls, and heavy makeup.
 Although a blueberry, she is similar in size to Bob the Tomato and much larger than the similarly sized in-real-life French Peas.
 Madame Blueberry also has a reoccurring role as the Mayor of Bumblyburg in the "LarryBoy" episodes.

 For VeggieTales in the House and VeggieTales in the City, Madame Blueberry appeared as a much more stuffy character, so much so that her voice changed to having a RP accent.
-Although still hailing from France, she was portrayed liking very stereotypically British things, such as cups of tea and minding her manners.
-She is even seen living in a blue tea-pot shaped house built into the side of the kitchen island.
-On some occasions, she donned the persona "Madame Clue-berry" solving mysteries all the while being rather clueless.
+Although still hailing from France, she was portrayed liking very stereotypical British things, such as cups of tea and minding her manners.
+She is even seen living in a blue teapot-shaped house built into the side of the kitchen island.
+On some occasions, she donned the persona "Madame Clue-berry" to solve mysteries, all the while being rather clueless.
 She also garnered the nickname "Madame Blue" from her friends.
 When Madame returned for The VeggieTales Show, she started acting more like she did in the original series and had her French accent once again.
-She also leans more heavily into her role as a singer, now specifically labeling herself as a French opera singer.
+She also leans more heavily into her role as a singer, now calling herself a "French opera singer".
 She also reprises her role as the Mayor for a few "LarryBoy" episodes.